Jeshibu/PlayniteExtensionsFeatures/libraries.md

 [^h]: Play time is always tracked when launched through Playnite
 [^i]: Not strictly speaking installed, but playable via streaming
 [^j]: Only games that were purchased, as there is no ownership for free games
+[^k]: Playtime available only for PS4 and PS5 games